gflohr/Parse-Kayak/lib/Parse/Kalex.md

 ### %Option Directives

-Option are defined with the `%option` directive
+Options are defined with the `%option` directive

 ```lex
 %option noyywrap outfile="parse.pl"